 Did the role of ‘Sustainability Manager’ exist before you arrived at Interface?
 How long has that been a focused role within the company?

 The significance of the sustainability role solidified in 1994 when Mission Zero was established by our founder Ray Anderson.
 With the Mission Zero goals set, we’ve been gathering information on our environmental performance since 1996.
 In other words, how much we take, in terms of materials and energy, how much we make, in terms of product, and how much we waste, in terms of wastes and emissions so we can manage them correctly.
-To date, we’ve reduced the average cradle-to-gate carbon footprint of our carpet by 69%, the lowest in the industry.
+Over the last 25 years, we have reduced the average carbon footprint of our carpet over its full lifecycle by 69%, the lowest in the industry.
 We’ve reduced our water used at our manufacturing sites by 89%, and 89% of our energy used across all our manufacturing sites is from renewable sources.

-Everything is purposeful and contributes towards the goal to reduce or eliminate waste and harmful emissions while increasing the use of renewable materials and energy sources.
+Everything is purposeful and contributes towards the goal to eliminate waste and harmful emissions while increasing the use of renewable materials and energy sources.
+We are very much aware of the challenges posed by our new mission - Climate Take Back.
+We need to take a greater collaborative effort with stakeholders outside the Interface business.

 How have you seen the culture change shift at Interface?
 Can you tell us more about that?

-Culture changes depend on leaders who can present a vision that influences and engages people.
 Back in 1994, Interface’s journey started with a very inspirational leader - our Founder and Chairman Ray Anderson.
 He has been a compass for our journey, by working and gathering the perspectives and ideas of environmental thinkers to gain a sound understanding of what it means to run a business sustainably.
 There were redesigns of processes and products and a drive to pioneer new technologies and systems that reduce or eliminate waste and harmful emissions while increasing the use of renewable materials and energy sources.
 This naturally changed mindsets and attitudes which ignited a passion for sustainability within our people and company.
-Our focus on being purposeful and positive for the planet in all aspects of design and innovation of our business.
-And this has become a part of our corporate DNA of who we are at Interface.
-That shaped our culture within the organisation.
+This has become a part of our corporate DNA and shaped our culture.

 When our CEO Jay Gould joined Interface, he could see that running a business sustainably is proven profitable, but did not want to stop there.
 He took the efficiency of the company forward another step, from doing no harm with Mission Zero, to taking restorative action with Climate Take Back - our new mission which invites other companies to join us as we commit to running our business in a way that is restorative to the planet and creates a climate fit for life.
-He has really transformed our culture and attitude towards the future.
 Globally, we are climate optimists, and we believe that taking simple, small actions for the environment can go on to have powerful ripple effects.

 In the time that you’ve been in business, how have you seen the carpet tile/ flooring industry develop with respect to sustainability?

-Interface has been a leader in this industry since 1994, demonstrating that it is possible to run a profitable business sustainably.
 In my 9 years with the company there have been fundamental shifts in the business models and processes, conversations led by the market as well as the culture of the organisation, all contributing to our sustainability journey.
-A milestone achievement to note is our ability to make carbon neutral products since 2018.
-Interface’s entire portfolio of products are carbon neutral, across the entire product life cycle.
-This begins with raw materials and continues through manufacturing, transportation, maintenance and ultimately end-of-life product takeback and recycling through ReEntry®, and other disposal methods.
+A milestone achievement was our announcement made in 2018 that all of the flooring products we sell - carpet tile, LVT and rubber – are carbon neutral, across the entire product life cycle.
+This begins with raw materials and continues through manufacturing, transportation, maintenance and ultimately end-of-life product takeback and recycling through ReEntry®.
 Our aim is to be a carbon negative company by 2040.
 Twenty-five years ago, we set out to eliminate any harm we may have on the environment by 2020.
-Today we’re almost at the summit and we are now focused on the future and being restorative through our new mission - Climate Take Back.
+Today we’re almost at the summit and we are now focused on the future and being restorative.

 Interface’s website talks about your mission Climate Take Back.
 What does this entail?
 Are you able to provide more detail about your overall sustainability strategy?